 The story of the Into Film Awards 2017 Best Documentary winner is just as inspiring.
 Miracle Life follows a group of young people who have moved to the UK to find better lives for themselves.
 The film aims to counter negative narratives of refugees and asylum seekers that often appear in the papers and show a more personal and relatable story that people don't usually get to see.

 Both films show young filmmaking talent expressing their passion for topical social and historical subjects close to their hearts.
-We want to hear more impactful stories from young filmmakers, so if you know of any documentary makers aged 5-19 that have made a short documentary, or are in process of making one, they still have time to enter it into our Best Documentary of Film for Social Change category.
+We want to hear more powerful stories from young filmmakers, so if you know of any documentary makers aged 5-19 that have made a short documentary, or are in process of making one, get them to enter it into our Best Documentary or Film for Social Change categories.
 The film can be about any topical subject or social issue.

 Viewing 4 of 4 related items.